Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 2. What do you think of when you hear “traumatic brain injury”?

-Definition/Types of Brain Injuries
+Types of Brain Injuries

 There are two main classifications regarding brain injuries: traumatic and acquired.
 A traumatic brain injury (TBI) is defined as an alteration in brain function or any change to the pathology of the brain due to an external force (1).

-An acquired brain injury relates to any change or damage to brain functioning within the brain itself, resulting from incidences such as illness, hypoxia, aneurysms, strokes, and cardiac arrests (1).
+An acquired brain injury relates to any change or damage to brain functioning within the brain itself, resulting from incidents such as illness, hypoxia, aneurysms, strokes, and cardiac arrests (1).
 This injury is not induced, degenerative, hereditary, or congenital.

 Another way to classify types of head injuries is penetrating and non-penetrating.
-Penetrating trauma involves an object penetrating the skull and entering the brain such as gunshot wounds or other sharp objects (3,4,6).
+Penetrating trauma involves an object penetrating the skull and entering the brain, such as gunshot wounds or other sharp objects (3,4,6).
 The severity depends on the trajectory and characteristics of the penetrating object.
 Typically, penetrating TBIs damage only a specific segment of the brain.

 Non-penetrating TBIs, or closed head injuries, are characterized by a momentary disruption to normal brain function (6).
-This is often due to car accidents, falls, concussions (a blow to the head or sudden acceleration/deceleration force), contusions (bruising of brain tissue) or diffuse axonal injury (DAI) which are non-penetrating injuries that produce shearing forces that impair the brain’s axons (4,6).
+This is often due to car accidents, falls, concussions (a blow to the head or sudden acceleration/deceleration force), contusions (bruising of brain tissue), or diffuse axonal injury (DAI), which are non-penetrating injuries that produce shearing forces that impair the brain’s axons (4,6).

 Ask yourself...